./zypper refresh

 # pkg install compat10x-amd64

-In all other cases use commands for updating of the package manager used in your OS, for example:
+In all other cases use updating commands of the package manager of your OS, for example:

-for Red Hat Enterprise Linux and CentOS, use the command yum,
+on Red Hat Enterprise Linux or CentOS, use the yum command;

-for Fedora, use the command yum or dnf,
+on Fedora, use the yum or dnf command;

-You can also use alternate package managers developed for your operating system.
-If necessary, refer to the instruction manual for the package manager you use.
+You can also use alternative package managers developed for your operating system.
+If necessary, refer to the reference guide for your package manager.

-If a new version of Dr.Web for UNIX Mail Servers is released, packages with its components are put into the section of the Dr.Web repository corresponding to the new version.
-In this case, an update requires switching of the package manager to a new Dr.Web repository section (refer to Upgrading to a New Product Version).
+If a new Dr.Web Mail Security Suite version is released, packages with its components are put into the section of the Dr.Web repository corresponding to the new product version.
+In this case, updating requires switching the package manager to the new Dr.Web repository section (refer to Upgrading to a New Product Version).